Jon Ander Serantes: Leganés

 Serantes terminated his contract with the Galicians on 2 July 2015, and joined Leganés on a two-year deal a day later.
-He featured in all 42 games in the first season in his second spell, helping the club reach La Liga for the first time in its 87-year history and finishing second in the Ricardo Zamora Trophy in the process.
+He featured in all 42 games in the first season in his second spell, helping the club to reach La Liga for the first time in its 87-year history and finishing second in the Ricardo Zamora Trophy in the process.

 Serantes made his debut in the Spanish top flight on 22 August 2016, keeping a clean sheet in a 1–0 away win over RC Celta de Vigo.
 On 8 September, he was named the La Liga Player of the Month.
 Shortly after, during the first half of a league match at RCD Espanyol, he suffered a serious knee injury, and was sidelined for the rest of the campaign.

-Later years
+Later career

 On 30 December 2018, Serantes moved abroad for the first time in his career, signing for Japan's Avispa Fukuoka after terminating his contract with Leganés.
 He returned to Spain and its second division on 1 February 2021, on a six-month deal at CD Tenerife.